Cardioversion

 What happens after I get home?

 Before you leave, you’ll get instructions about what to do at home.
 For a few days after electrical cardioversion, the skin on your chest and back may be irritated where the electrodes were placed.
-Ask your doctor about creams or medicines that can help.
+Ask your doctor about creams or medications that can help.